-- extent practicable, to the removal of such barriers by assisting: - \checkmark The reconstruction of a public facility or improvement, or portion thereof, that does not qualify under the Low/Mod Area Benefit criteria; - \checkmark The rehabilitation of a privately-owned nonresidential building or improvement that does not qualify under the Low/Mod Area criteria or the Low/Mod Jobs criteria: or - \checkmark The rehabilitation of the common areas of a residential structure that contains more than one dwelling unit and that does not qualify under Low/Mod Housing criteria.
+provided it is restricted, to the extent practicable, to the removal of such barriers by assisting:

-Be a microenterprise assistance activity carried out in accordance with CDBG regulations with respect to microenterprise owners or developers who are Low/Mod.
+- The reconstruction of a public facility or improvement, or portion thereof, that does not qualify under the Low/Mod Area Benefit criteria; - ✓ The rehabilitation of a privately-owned nonresidential building or improvement that does not qualify under the Low/Mod Area criteria or the Low/Mod Jobs criteria; or - The rehabilitation of the common areas of a residential structure that contains more than one dwelling unit and that does not qualify under Low/Mod Housing criteria. - Be a microenterprise assistance activity carried out in accordance with CDBG regulations with respect to microenterprise owners or developers who are Low/Mod.